Constitution of the Society for the History of Technology

 (e) The Program Committee shall consist of three members appointed by the President, one of whom shall be the immediate past Chair of the Program Committee, another the current Chair of the Program Committee, and the third the Chair-designate.
 The Program Committee shall have charge of arrangements for the program of the annual meeting, in cooperation with SHOT officers, the Executive Council, and the local arrangements committee.
 At the President’s discretion, the Program Committee may also work on preparing any special meetings of the Society and any other programs sponsored by the Society.

-(f) The International Outreach Committee shall consist of six members, including a chairperson, all appointed by the President.
-Committee members shall serve staggered three-year terms, two members retiring and the same number being added each year.
+(f) The Committee for Global Community shall consist of four members, including a chairperson, all appointed by the President.
+Committee members shall serve staggered three-year terms.
 The tasks of this committee are outlined in Article X.

 §2.
 The Executive Council may from time to time establish other committees, defining their membership, powers, scopes, and responsibilities as it deems proper.